This post may contain affiliate links. Read my Disclosure page.

 To make the pie crust, you'll start by whisking together the flour, salt, and sugar.
 Then you'll begin dicing your butter into small cubes and adding them to the dry ingredients, ensuring each piece is coated in flour.
 From there, you'll squish (super technical terms here) the butter between your fingers, flattening them out until they're all about the size of walnut halves, and then begin adding the ice water until the dough can hold itself together!
 (The dough will not be smooth; a smooth dough means an overworked dough!)

-The key is to not overwork the dough and to prevent the butter from melting; don’t be afraid to throw the entire mixing bowl with the ingredients in the fridge or freezer for a few minutes if you think the dough is getting too warm.
+The key is not to overwork the dough and to prevent the butter from melting; don't be afraid to throw the entire mixing bowl with the ingredients in the fridge or freezer for a few minutes if you think the dough is getting too warm.

 Homemade Chai Spice Mixture

 I’ve mentioned this many times, but I’m a huge fan of chai.
 Anything that is chai-spiced is pretty much heaven to me.
 And as usual, I love making my own spice blends for my recipes over store brands.
 In fact, this homemade chai spice recipe is very similar to the one featured in a few of my cookbook recipes and in some recipes here on the blog.
 However, I have slightly tweaked it to give this apple pie a bit more depth of flavor.